-C.2 Rationale for the formulation of inStream
+C.2 Rationale for inStream

 For simplicity, the derivation of inStream is shown at hand of 3 model components that are connected together.
 The case for N connections follows correspondingly.

 The energy and mass balance equations for the connection set for 3 components are (see above):